July 1, 2014 – June 30, 2016

 Tenured appointments are full-time appointments except when the University and a faculty member have agreed to change a full-time tenured appointment to a part-time tenured appointment.
 They cannot be terminated except in accordance with Article 10 below or for financial exigency or redundancy.
 Termination for financial exigency or redundancy shall be in accordance with any applicable criteria and procedures established under Article 12 below.

-3.01 Every faculty member is either a Lecturer or holds one of the following ranks, in either the teaching stream (Instructor I, Senior Instructor, Professor of Teaching) or the professoriate stream (Instructor II, Assistant Professor, Associate Professor, Professor).
+3.01 Every faculty member is either a Lecturer or holds one of the following ranks: Instructor, Senior Instructor, Professor of Teaching, Acting Assistant Professor, Assitant Professor, Associate Professor, or Professor.

 Appointment to this rank normally requires completion of academic qualifications, evidence of ability and commitment to teaching and promise of educational leadership.
 Appointments and reappointments are normally made for two years but in exceptional circumstances may be made for a lesser period.
 An Instructor I who is in the fifth year of appointment shall be considered for promotion to the rank of Senior Instructor and if successful shall be granted tenure in that year.